Phase 2 Begins!

 • The bridges between the district and its schools, and among the district and surrounding civic and community resources to maximize opportunities for these students and augment the capacity of the district to serve them.

 We encourage districts to partner with external agencies and organizations in applying for this type of grant.
-We also encourage small and/or rural districts to partner with each other to leverage resources and achieve economies of scale.
+We strongly encourage districts to partner with other districts to leverage resources and achieve economies of scale, share learning and achieve greater collective impact.

 Model Programs and Best Practices Grants